Staying in a hotel the night before your cruise is sometimes essential, especially if the departure port is a long way from where you call home!

 Lobby at Hotel Five Seattle (source)

 Very urban-chic, this hotel reminded us of a Kimpton Hotel with bold decorations, sleek design, and trendy presentation.
-Service was very friendly and courteous, but not as formal as the Kimpton Hotels at which we have stayed in the past.
+Service was very friendly and courteous, but not as formal.
 It was very fitting with the casual vibe of Seattle and the Pacific Northwest region.

 Upon arrival, we were quickly checked in by the front desk attendant, and even though we were early, a room was ready.
 There was assistance offered to help us with our 100+ pounds of luggage, but we managed to roll these behemoths into the elevator and head up the one floor to our room.
 Throughout our stay, everyone at the hotel was very helpful and accommodating, offering us maps of the city and suggestions on places to visit and restaurants to eat, etc.

 A great place to relax in the lobby area (source)

 Actually, for our return flight home to Boston, post-cruise, the hotel was nice enough to let us store our luggage for the day at no charge.
 This enabled us to spend a second full day touring the city before our flight home, without having to cart around the extra baggage.
 Two big thumbs up for customer service at Hotel Five Seattle!

 A Queen Room at Hotel Five Seattle